 - You hate confrontation.

-I hate writing this, but the goal here is to have a gentle easing of the relationship.
-You want them to slowly get the message that you want a different kind of relationship.
+I hate writing this, but the goal here is having a gentle easing in the relationship.
+You want them slowly to get the message that you want a different kind of relationship.
 You don’t want to hurt their feelings.
 You want them to save face.